Norava/UsagiTools/README.md

 # UsagiTools
 Simple Scripts to get random things done.
 Most if not all cmdlets are documented through Get-Help

+Script for many modules logs information an UsagiTools log source for automation against log.

+Current EventIDs:
+    EventID
+    0   : Verbose audit message
+    1001: Azure AD Module was unable to install and import, manual import or reinstall module
+    1002: Exchange Online Module was unable to install and import, manual import or reinstall module
+    1003: Sharepoint Online Module was unable to install and import, manual import or reinstall module
+    1004: Sharepoint PNP Module was unable to install and import, manual import or reinstall module
+    1005: Teams Module was unable to install and import, manual import or reinstall module
+    1010: No German Servers for this cmdlet exist per documentation as of writing
+    1020: Output of Test-UsaNetwork
+    2001: User couldn't be added via Add-UsaUserSendasGlobally 's Get-ReciepientPermission -trustee $Trustee.
+User possibly is manually set without a license, consider cleaning from group
+    2002: No German Servers for this cmdlet exist per documentation as of writing
+    2010: Invalid group for Set-UsaDynamicGroupMember, validate group via get-adgroup
+    2011: Could not validate User OU to add for Set-UsaDynamicGroupMember, validate via Get-ADOrganizationUnit
+    2012: Could not validate Computer OU to add for Set-UsaDynamicGroupMember, validate via Get-ADOrganizationUnit
+    2013: Set-UsaDynamicGroupMember group validation error stating you're unable to nest a parent level group in a child

 Identity
 	Module for scripts related to identity systems (Active Directory, Azure Active Directory, Local Users etc) and the management of such systems (AAD Connect for example)